Want to learn new ways to make extra money?

 9. Special Skills

-If you’re particularly good at something that can be applied to your chosen career, put it on your resume.
+If you’re particularly good at something that can be applied to your chosen career, including it can make your resume stand out.

 Perhaps you enjoy writing, coding, or painting.
 Try putting those skills to use on freelance projects.
 You’ll make some extra cash and maybe even get some glowing references.